hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 **šarrum ālaš lā ibni**
 king-NOM city-ACC not he-built
-"The king did not build the city"
+“The king did not build the city”

 In prohibitions, **lā** is used with the perfect:
 **lā taptaras**
 not you-have-decided
-"You must not decide"
+“You must not decide”

 ### Questions